samuelkerstell/portfolio-project-3/README.md

 ## Welcome!
 [View the live project here](https://penalty-shootout-first-to-5-21972da03e60.herokuapp.com)

 Penalty Shootout, first to 5 is a simple Python game where you compete against a computer goalkeeper in a penalty shootout.
-The objective of the game is to score more goals than the goalkeeper.
-The game follows a "first to 5" format, where the first player to score 5 goals wins the game.
+The objective of the game is to score more goals than the goalkeeper saves.
+The game follows a "first to 5" format, where the first player to reach 5 points wins the game.

 ![Different screen sizes](docs/images/amiresponsive.png)

 # How to play
-  1. The objective is to score more goals than the computer-controlled goalkeeper.
+  1. The objective is to score more goals than the computer-controlled goalkeeper saves.
-  2. The game follows a "first to 5" format, meaning the first player to score 5 goals wins.
+  2. The game follows a "first to 5" format, meaning the first player to reach 5 points wins.
   3. You will be prompted to choose where you want to shoot your penalty: left, right, or middle.
   4. Enter your choice by typing it in the provided input field.
   5. If your input is not one of the valid options (left, right, or middle), you will receive an error message and can try again.